cinalselin/cinalselin/README.md

 ### Hi, I'm Selin 👋🏽
 I am junior frontend developer with a strong background in design.
 I have graduated with a Bachelor's Degree in communication design in 2015 and successfully completed a front-end- Development bootcamp at [super(code)](https://www.super-code.de/) in October 2022.
-Currently working as a jr. frontend developer
+Currently working as a UI Designer & jr. frontend developer

 You can contact me via [Linkedin](www.linkedin.com/in/selincinal)